01248 602649 mail@realcar.co.uk

 BC38Ddash3 BC38Dext2 BC38Dext1 BC38Ddash4 BC38Ddet9 BC38Ddet7 BC38Ddet3 BC38Ddet6 BC38Deng7 BC38Dext6 BC38Ddet10 BC38Deng5 BC38Deng8 BC38Deng9 BC38Dext10 BC38Ddash1 BC38Deng3 BC38Dext8 BC38Dext17 BC38Dext22 BC38Ddet12 BC38Dint1 BC38Dext13 BC38Dext24 BC38Dext2001 BC38Dint4 BC38Dint2 BC38Ddash5 BC38Ddash8 BC38Ddash6 BC38Dint7 BC38Dint3 BC38Ddash12 BC38Dint8 BC38Ddet1 BC38Dint11 BC38Ddash11 BC38Dint9

-Samuel John Harris of Cinema Press Ltd registered BC38D at both his home of 92 Cheyne Walk and his business “The Cinema” 93 Wardour Street both in London’s West End.
-Sam Harris came from a family with many noteworthy & notorious individuals whose wealth originated from William & Elizabeth Levy.
-In 1817 their “disorderly house” attracted the attention of a House of Commons enquiry but their descendants were more circumspect in their careers becoming lawyers, QCs, Military heroes, actors, artists and adventurers!
-The book “Wealth & Notoriety” about the family makes for fascinating reading with detailed information of the extended family and is a must for the next owner of the Bentley.
-In 1954 whilst dining with his family at Cheyne Walk thieves entered the upper storey of the property and stole furs and jewellery amounting to some £1,300 without disturbing the diners.
-After a few year BC38D was with Guy Howard Martineau of French ancestry whose family were involved in banking, brewing, textiles and politics.
-In 1930 Howard Martineau and his family acquired the rights to the UK branch of the French firm Salmson Motors (the Martineau brothers were very involved in the car racing scene of the 1920s and often competed against each other and Malcolm Campbell).
-The Salmson Motor company initial started as manufacturers of aero engines but they also produced a small quantity of cars – the Salmson 12/70 S4C, the S4D & the 20/90 S6D with versions including saloons, tourers & drophead coupes – all production of cars ceased prior to WWII with the firm concentrating on the war effort.
-The third owner was Gilbert Nelson Southall of GN Southall Securities who died at his home of 98 Eaton Square at the young age of 54 leaving a small fortune of some £ ¾ million to his widow Betty.
-During the 1960s BC38D was with Aubrey Forshaw, MD of Pan Books and legend would have it the inspiration for the cars that James Bond, 007 drove!
-Ian Fleming wrote the following dedication into the flyleaf of On Her Majesty’s Secret Service “To Aubrey, who wrote some of it!
-From Ian.
-As Aubrey was a keen motorist he was Ian Fleming’s expert for technical information concerned Bond’s cars hence the inscription.
+Samuel John Harris of Cinema Press Ltd registered BC38D at his home address of 92 Cheyne Walk & his business “The Cinema”, 93 Wardour Street both in London’s West End.
+Samuel Harris came from a family with many noteworthy & notorious individuals whose wealth originated from William & Elizabeth Levy.
+In 1817 the Levy’s “disorderly house” attracted the attention of a House of Commons enquiry but their descendants were more circumspect in their careers becoming lawyers, QCs, Military heroes, actors, artists and adventurers!
+The book “Wealth & Notoriety” about the family makes for fascinating reading with detailed information of the extended family – this is a must read for the next owner of the Bentley.
+In 1954 whilst dining with his family at Cheyne Walk thieves entered the upper storey of the Harris home & stole furs & jewellery amounting to some £1,300 – all without disturbing the diners.

-1952 Bentley MKVI ‘Big Bore’ Park Ward ‘Long Wing’ Drophead Coupe
+1952 Bentley MKVI ‘Big Bore’ Park Ward ‘Long Wing’ Drophead Coupe – £10,000 discount

-1952 Bentley MKVI ‘Big Bore’ Park Ward ‘Long Wing’ Drophead Coupe
+1952 Bentley MKVI ‘Big Bore’ Park Ward ‘Long Wing’ Drophead Coupe – £10,000 discount

-1952 Bentley MKVI ‘Big Bore’ Park Ward ‘Long Wing’ Drophead Coupe
+1952 Bentley MKVI ‘Big Bore’ Park Ward ‘Long Wing’ Drophead Coupe – £10,000 discount

+Priced reduced by £10k.
 Cheerfully painted in red and cream to a high standard, with matching cream leather, and red carpets (in the boot as well) this car is a good example of the sought after ‘long wing’ design number 99, mounted on a ‘Big Bore’ 4½ litre chassis.
 The interior woodwork is particularly interesting, being quite plain in terms of the grain, but in three shades and with a tasteful satin finish.
 The car is very sound, with excellent door fits, etc, and is running well.
 We are currently preparing and servicing it, have fitted five new radial tyres, which suit the car very well, both visually and from a driving point of view, together with new tubes, ready for the road.
 We have also fitted a new stainless steel rear bumper and over riders, which are excellent!
 Invoices on file from earlier this year show remedial work, including a clutch overhaul, and together amount to over £10,000 having been spent.
 The original registration number, OTO 620, instantly gives the car a name!
+Offered MoT tested.

 Chassis No. B455NY